Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Marriage certificate (or civil union certificate)

-• Translated marriage certificate (Portuguese, certified translation by sworn translator)
+• Translated marriage certificate (Portuguese, certified by tradutor juramentado)

-• Proof of cohabitation (utility bill, lease in both names, photos together—varies)
+• Proof of cohabitation (utility bill, lease in both names, photos together — varies by Polícia Federal office)

 For children: